 The Andorran housing and real estate market is unfortunately very local, very union.
 It is certainly a oligopoly with behavior and operation typical of a cartel.
 For example, all real estate agencies know each other and work together to share commissions and fees at the expense of the consumer.
 In addition, the regulation of the sector makes competition between them difficult.

-That is why, although there are many different real estate agencies in the Principality of Andorra and we could name many of them, we believe that the best option to find housing, parking or any other type of real estate in the country is the Pisos.ad portal, a fairly local and little known portal, which does not usually appear on the internet beyond the searches carried out in Andorra.
+That is why, although there are many different real estate agencies in the Principality of Andorra and we could name many of them, we believe that the best option to look for housing, parking area or any other type of real estate property in the country is the Pisos.ad portal o buscocasa.ad, quite local portals and little known abroad, which do not usually appear on the internet beyond the searches carried out in Andorra.

 This portal, unlike those mentioned above, yes has a vast and wide range of real estate.
 In addition, the majority of real estate agencies in the country publish in it, very different real estate companies with different properties (or sometimes the same).
 Thus, although this portal does not prevent oligopolistic and abusive practices by real estate developers, allows you to search better, compare properties among many more and even compare prices of different real estate agencies.
 In case any of them catches your attention, you can also contact the real estate agency with the contact information published there.